We may earn income from links in this post. Please read this Disclosure for details.

 “Sports-fishing is one of the best-kept secrets of the Muskokas,” explained our guide, who hails from Lake Nipissing, earning him instant street-cred.

-While I don’t catch one of the 4- foot long pikes reported to be in the waters of Lake Rosseau, bobbing on the waves was fine with me.
+While I didn’t catch one of the 4- foot long pikes reported to be in the waters of Lake Rosseau, bobbing on the waves was fine with me.

 3. Touchstone Resort, Lake Muskoka

-By the end of my 3-day luxury Muskoka getaway, I realized that modern Muskoka captures the essence of my northern cottage country memories perfectly.
-And one thing is certain.
-I don’t miss the muddy lake bottom or weeds grabbing at my toes one bit.
+The Muskoka Lakes region is definitely one of the top destinations for a summer weekend getaway in Ontario.
+By the end of my luxury Muskoka getaway, I realized that modern Muskoka captures the essence of my northern cottage country memories perfectly.

 Getting to Muskoka: If you’re headed to Muskoka Lakes Ontario and want to avoid the traffic, Cameron Air Services offers float plane service on their fleet of Cessna planes to Muskoka, Georgian Bay and Temagami.
 It’s not cheap but the scenic views of the Muskoka Lakes (and Toronto) are unforgettable.